techbabette/libraryBackend/README.md

 ### CI/CD

-Every push is followed by a deployment to an existing server
+Every release is followed by a redeployment to production

 ### JWT Authentication